shawenyao/jekyll-now/_posts/2020-05-03-Modern-Portfolio-Theory-a-Case-Study-on-Turnips.md

 ## The Stalk Market Explained
 Turnip, though appears to be a commodity, behaves very much like an American option -
 * You pay a premium upfront every Sunday
-* Every morning and afternoon of the following Monday to Saturday, a new quote will become avariable at Nook's Cranny.
+* Every morning and afternoon of the following Monday to Saturday, a new quote will become available at Nook's Cranny
 * The whole thing expires the next Sunday

 However, it's also different from an American option in at least one meaningful way.
 The only thing you can do to cash it out is to exercise it, as you won't be able to sell it to anyone else, which might have unintended ramification if we decide to borrow from the American option pricing machinery.
-In the absence of an optimal exercising strategy (comment if you know better!), I am going to make one assumption that makes the problem far more tractable: we can only exercise our "turnip option" at one specific time window (out of the total 12), and such decision will be soley based on [Sharpe ratio](https://en.wikipedia.org/wiki/Sharpe_ratio).
+In the absence of an optimal exercising strategy (comment if you know better!), I am going to make one assumption that makes the problem far more tractable: we can only exercise our "turnip option" at one specific time window (out of the total 12), and such decision will be solely based on [Sharpe ratio](https://en.wikipedia.org/wiki/Sharpe_ratio).

 ## Turnip's Price Dynamics
 For a long time, it has been known to the Animal Crossing community that the turnip price isn't truly random.
 Instead, it follows one of the four following [patterns](https://animalcrossing.fandom.com/wiki/White_turnip):